onox/orka/docs/logging.md

 To trim a string, use the function `Trim`.

-To format a variable of type `:::ada Ada.Real_Time.Time_Span`, use the function `Image`.
+To format a variable of type `:::ada Duration`, use the function `Image`.

 ## OpenGL debugging